FullStory nabs $103M for customer experience analytics

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-FullStory, a customer experience analytics company, today announced that it closed a $103 million series D round led by Permira, Kleiner Perkins, GV, Salesforce Ventures, and others.
-The startup says the the new capital, which brings its valuation to $1.8 billion and total funding to $170 million, will be used to expand FullStory’s business internationally and enhance its digital experience observability platform.
+FullStory, a customer experience analytics company, today announced it has closed a $103 million series D round led by Permira, Kleiner Perkins, GV, Salesforce Ventures, and others.
+The startup says the new capital, which brings its valuation to $1.8 billion and total funding to $170 million, will be used to expand its business internationally and enhance its digital experience observability platform.

-Dead links, unsubmittable forms, failed scheduling tools, rejected vouchers and other flaws, bugs, and glitches can litter companies’ websites.
+Dead links; unsubmittable forms; failed scheduling tools; rejected vouchers; and other flaws, bugs, and glitches can litter companies’ websites.
 Not only do these present barriers to shopping, working, banking, and travel, but they can lead to overwhelmed customer service teams and hours-long wait times and staff shortages.
-That’s key considering that 89% of consumers are more likely to make another purchase after a positive customer service experience versus a negative one, according to Salesforce.
+That’s key, considering 89% of consumers are more likely to make another purchase after a positive customer service experience versus a negative one, according to Salesforce.

-FullStory, which was founded in 2014, looks to help companies build better experiences across web and mobile channels by providing analytics and insights to product, customer success, engineering, and marketing teams.
+FullStory, which was founded in 2014, aims to help companies build better experiences across web and mobile channels by providing analytics and insights to product, customer success, engineering, and marketing teams.
 It’s the brainchild of students at the Georgia Institute of Technology, who teamed up in the 2000s at a DevOps startup that was acquired by Google, making them the founding members of the Google Atlanta office.

 “[The students built a] platform that was originally conceived as a marketing collaboration tool.
 When the original idea didn’t pan out, the team created an analytics tool to understand why the product wasn’t resonating, [which became FullStory],” FullStory CEO Scott Voigt told VentureBeat via email.
 “They knew the answers to their product value prop questions were resident in their app’s data.
 But it was clear that existing paradigms for data collection and analysis were deeply flawed.
 Event instrumentation, required by every analytics solution on the market, meant that users needed the foresight to identify something as an important moment, tag it, and analyze it.
 That resulted in endless blind spots, as product managers and designers realized over and over they’d forgotten to tag something they’d never thought users would interact with.”